Skip to content

 • Homeschool PI – 1206 form verification for each year completed

-• Copy of driver’s license or letter verifying transportation means to get to work and school
+• Copy of driver’s license or have another transportation plan to get to work and school

 What You will Do